-- The goal of the Counseling Department is to have all applications completed by Thanksgiving break, - Students on the Free/Reduced Lunch list are eligible for five (5) College Board requests for application fee waivers, - Visits by recruiters from Colleges, the Military and employment agencies are arranged through the Counseling Department, - The district distributes a letter in the fall giving families the opportunity to opt-out of information being released to different organizations, - Student athletes who wish to pursue athletics in college at the NCAA Division I or II Level need to see Mr. Murphy to apply for the NCAA Eligibility Center, - Students on the Free/Reduced lunch list are eligible for two fee waivers for the SAT and SAT Subject Tests and one fee waiver for the ACT.
+- Students on the Free/Reduced Lunch list are eligible for five (5) College Board requests for application fee waivers. - Visits by recruiters from Colleges, the Military and employment agencies are arranged through the Counseling Department. - Student athletes who wish to pursue athletics in college at the NCAA Division I or II Level need to see the counselor in charge of NCAA to apply for the NCAA Eligibility Center. - Students on the Free/Reduced lunch list are eligible for two fee waivers for the SAT and SAT Subject Tests and two fee waivers for the ACT. - Letters of Recommendation MUST be requested two-weeks in advance and must accompany your Student Brag Sheet. - It is recommended that all college applications be turned in by Friday, November 20, 2015.